puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/firefox.md

 - Cookies
 - Addons

-You have to use the artemis [api](../../API/overview.md) in order to collect:
+You have to use the artemis [api](../../API/overview.md) in order to collect FireFox data

-- Cookies
-- Addons

 Other parsers: